Bangladesh Rifles revolt: Second day

 Home Minister Sahara Khatun convinced some mutineers to give up their arms by assuring them that the army would not go into the BDR headquarters.
 As a result, the rebels began to surrender their arms and release the hostages.
 However, as this was happening in Dhaka, revolts by other members of the BDR started in at least 12 other towns and cities.
-Fighting and takeovers by the BDR was reported in Chittagong, at Feni, on the eastern border with India, in Rajshahi in the northwest and Sylhet in the north.
+Fighting and takeovers by the BDR were reported in Chittagong, at Feni, on the eastern border with India, in Rajshahi in the northwest and Sylhet in the north.